lk-geimfari/mimesis/docs/schema.rst

 Sequence Operations
 ~~~~~~~~~~~~~~~~~~~

 Key functions for working with sequences (lists and tuples).
-These functions help you manipulate
+These functions help manipulate
 collections of values generated by fieldsets or methods that return sequences.

 **join**

 The :func:`~mimesis.keys.join` function takes a list or tuple and joins all items into a single
 string using the specified separator.
-By default, it uses ``", "`` as the separator.
-Each item
+By default, it uses ``", "`` as the separator, and each item
 is automatically converted to a string before joining.

 This is particularly useful when working with :class:`~mimesis.schema.Fieldset` to combine